Income

 Determining Your Tax Home

-• Itinerant (transient): If you do not have a regular place of business or residence, you are considered an itinerant.
-In this case, your tax home is wherever you work, and you cannot claim travel expense deductions because you are never considered to be traveling away from home.
+No regular business or residence (itinerant): If you do not have a regular place of business or a regular residence, you are considered an itinerant.
+In this case, you are treated as having no tax home, which generally means you are not considered to be traveling away from home for purposes of deducting travel expenses.

 Special Cases and Exceptions

-Tax Home vs. Family Home
+Tax Home vs. Personal Residence

 Source: